-Nicholas smiled as the last child disappeared through the joining door, fiddling with his new knife as he made his way farther from head of the train.
+Nicholas smiled as the last child disappeared through the joining door, fiddling with his new knife as he made his way farther from the head of the train.
 He may not have known what he was looking for, but he knew that if he were to find it, he’d have to go through the strange.
-On his way back through the rusted carriages, he used his new knife to chip away some of his wooden plank, smoothing one end into a handle.
+On his way back through the rusted carriages, he used his new knife to chip away some of his wooden planks, smoothing one end into a handle.

 The door screamed open, metal scraping and warping as it tried to follow almost non-existent grooves.
 Nicholas made no attempt to close the door behind him, tugging hard at the next as he was buffeted by the wild winds between the carriages.
 It opened painfully slowly, and he slipped and fumbled on the thin walkway.
 As soon as the door was open enough to squeeze through, he forced his body inside.

-“No fucking kidding it’s harder down this end.
+“No fucking kidding, it’s harder down this end.
 How did those little shits get through those doors?”

 He swept the rust off his clothes and wiped the sweat from his brow.
 When he looked up, he froze.

 The carriage was filled with Imps, small frames lining the walls, occupying every seat, and filling every overhead storage space to the brim.
-They didn’t seem hostile, but even so, Nicholas took his first few steps in the carriage with care, walking quietly until he reached the centre.
+They didn’t seem hostile, but even so, Nicholas took his first few steps in the carriage with care, walking quietly until he reached the center.
 As he progressed, he relaxed, imps appearing to be wholly unbothered by his presence.
 On a whim, he jumped on the spot and yelled to make a fuss.

-“Urgh,” one of the imps groaned, and gave him a nasty side-eye.
+“Urgh,” one of the imps groaned and gave him a nasty side-eye.
 “I hate noisy passengers.”

 Nicholas shrugged and proceeded on.
 The door at the other end was at least much easier to open, but the next carriage’s lone occupant made his blood run cold.
 Hunched at the far end, a hooded Wanderer stood, face to the ground.
-Nicholas slid his hands into his pockets, turning up nothing but a few nicked fingers, sliced open on shards of glass.
+Nicholas slid his hands into his pockets, turning up nothing but a few nicked fingers sliced open on shards of glass.